LitoMore/raycast-language-detector/README.md

 ### raycast-language-detector

-This uses all possible detectors in the `Detector.AI`, `Detector.Franc`, `Detector.LanguageDetect`, `Detector.TinyLD`
+This uses all possible detectors in the `Detector.AI`, `Detector.Franc`, `Detector.LanguageDetect`, `Detector.TinyLD` order.
-order.
 It there is no result, it will fallback to the next detector.

 The fallthrough order of detectors can be customized, you can simply pass in an array of `Detector` to `options.detectors`.

+You can also specify the format of language code, possible values are `LanguageCodeFormat.ISO_639_1`, `LanguageCodeFormat.ISO_639_2`, and `LanguageCodeFormat.ISO_639_3`.

 ```typescript
 export declare const detect: (